kognise/obsidian-aviation/FAR/Volume 4/B Procedural regulations/0325 Essential air service procedures.md

 ### §325.13   Environmental evaluations and energy information not required.

-Notwithstanding any provision of part 312 or part 313 of this chapter, a person filing a petition or appeal under this part is not required to file an environmental evaluation or energy information with the application.
+Notwithstanding any provision of part 312 or [[Volume 4/B Procedural regulations/0313 Implementation of the energy policy and conservation act.md|part 313 of this chapter]], a person filing a petition or appeal under this part is not required to file an environmental evaluation or energy information with the application.

 ### §325.14   Conformity with subpart A of part 302.

-Except where they are inconsistent, the provisions of subpart A of part 302 of this chapter shall apply to proceedings under this part.
+Except where they are inconsistent, the provisions of subpart A of [[Volume 4/B Procedural regulations/0302 Rules of practice in proceedings.md|part 302 of this chapter]] shall apply to proceedings under this part.

 </div>